ffbeast/ffbeast.github.io/docs/en/joystick_DIY_metal_kit.md

 ---

-For those who do not want to bother with searching places where to order metal parts and source other parts separately I can propose a kit of metals.
+For those who do not want to bother with searching places where to order metal parts and source other major parts separately I can propose a kits of them.
 All parts are as they come from machining shop.
 You will need to deburr/sand them on your own if needed.

 Kit will include only parts on photo.
 You will need to obtain screws/nuts and electronic on your own according to the BOM.